-White Plains, NY Attorneys Fight for Veterans Benefits
+White Plains, NY Veterans Benefits Attorneys

-Capable legal assistance with appeals of denied benefits
+Capable legal assistance with appeals of denied benefits in Westchester County

 The Department of Veterans Affairs, or VA, oversees an enormous number of benefits and services for veterans of our nation’s armed forces.
 Unfortunately, many deserving vets face initial denials of benefits and have to go through a confusing and time-consuming appeals process.
 Giannasca & Shook, PLLC helps vets and their families access the benefits and services they are entitled to.
 We understand the VA system and the appeals process, and we know what it takes to win your appeal.